 No. A COVID test might be negative even if you have COVID-19 if you test too early or too late after infection, or if the sample wasn’t collected properly.
 Keeping in the mind the time it takes to develop disease after exposure (incubation period), the best time to get tested is 5-7 days after the day you might have been exposed.
 For example, if you have dinner with a friend on Friday who goes on to test positive, you should count 5-7 days starting Saturday.
 This means you should take a test on Wednesday, Thursday, or Friday.
 Testing earlier than Wednesday increases the chance that your test will not be accurate.

-Note that if you shorten your quarantine, it is important to continue to watch for symptoms for up to 14 days after exposure.
-Check with your local health department of information on quarantining if you have been in contact with someone who has COVID-19.
+Check with your local health department for information on quarantining if you have been in contact with someone who has COVID-19.

 If your COVID test is negative and you have symptoms of COVID-19, you should continue to isolate until at least 24 hours after your symptoms are gone.

 COVID tests are highly specific.
 This means that if you test positive for COVID by any type of test you are infected with COVID-19 and should isolate for at least 5 days from the onset of symptoms or positive test.
 If your symptoms are resolving after 5 days you can discontinue isolation and wear a mask in public from days 6-10.
 If after 10 days you still have symptoms, you should continue to isolate until at least 24 hours after your symptoms are gone.

 In rare cases, a person may continue to test positive by COVID PCR test for up to 90 days after having COVID-19 even though they are no longer contagious.
 For this reason, it is recommended that you do not take a COVID-19 PCR test within 90 days of testing positive unless you have symptoms that cannot be otherwise explained.